ArunanSS/cse15l-lab-reportss/labReport5.md

 <img width="572" alt="Screenshot 2024-03-12 at 10 55 11 PM" src="https://github.com/ArunanSS/cse15l-lab-reports/assets/83483462/dee06473-5753-49e7-b155-c8ffe3e83d02">

 TA(Vikas Muruli): Hello!
-Don't stress buddy I'll help you out.
+Don't stress buddy I got you.
 Looking at the code that you have writen and the terminal I see an issue with the terminal file.
-Now what I don't want to give it to you,but hears a hint to think about.
+Now I don't want to give it to you,but hears a hint to think about.
 We talked about different errors in class, one specific ArrayIndexOutofBounds.
 Now that you see the type of error, look in the code to check the lines where you get the error.
 To edit the file directly I want you to go to the professor's github and check week 7 where we went over VIM.
 Now can you try that out for me then send it to me again.